Bibliography for Tracing French Noble Families

 In order to take advantage of social perks, the nobles had to prove their nobility to the King's genealogists.
 These are the proofs people submitted to place their sons as pages in the King's Great Stable.
 Similar documentation had to be submitted for other various royal sponsored institutions and schools.

 Chauleur, Andrée.
 Bibliothèque et archives: comment se documente?
 Guide pratique à l'usage des étudiants, des professeurs, des documentalistes et archivistes, des chercheurs. . . .
 2nd ed.
 Paris: Institut National de Recherche Pédagogique, Economica, 1980.
+NEW EDITIONS???

 This is probably the best overall guide to libraries and archives in France and how to use them.